llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 - Organizing the data using Sidre's Groups and Views
 - Generating and visualizing a Conduit mesh blueprint representation of this metadata

-Sidre provides a flexible framework for storing and organizing simulation data, making it easier to manage complex data structures in memory efficiently.
+Sidre provides a flexible way to store and organize simulation data, making it easier to manage complex data structures in memory efficiently.

 The next lesson will extend this example by: